fe-moldark/wesleykent-website/usingnmap.markdown

 - To try and avoid detection by a firewall or IDS software you can look into using `-f`, `-D`, or `-S` for a variety of spoofing and decoy methods.
 <br><br><br>

-## Running specific scripts on ports
+## Running specific scripts against services
-Say you want to run specific scripts against a single port:<br>
+Say you want to run specific scripts against a particular service on a port:<br>
 - First locate where your scripts are installed with nmap.
 If it is somewhere other than `/usr/share/nmap/scripts`, search for it with:<br>
 `find / -name scripts -type d 2>/dev/null | grep nmap`<br>
 From there, you can manually look through or use grep to find scripts that you would like to run - for instance it looks like nmap includes at least 6 different scripts you can try running against ports running ssh.<br>